-The list will be updated at the end of every calendar year.
+The list will be updated every February.

 The first 16 National Federations are considered as Top National Federations.
+The Executive Committee has the right to reassign National Federations from the Developed National Federations or Emerging National Federations to another category.